 Tip: Cover the pot to bring to a boil faster, but I typically then remove the lid to prevent the water from bubbling over when pressure builds up.

 When are boiled potatoes done

-Red potatoes are done boiling when the skin starts to crack and the potato is completely tender when pierced with a fork.
+Red potatoes are done boiling when the skin starts to crack and the potato is fork tender when pierced with a fork or sharp paring knife.
 Properly cooked potatoes have an internal temperature of 210 degrees when tested with a digital thermometer.

 Ways to add flavor to them

-You potatoes are done boiling, now what?
-Jazz up their flavor with any of the suggestions below:
+Your potatoes are done boiling, now what?
+Jazz up their flavor with any of the suggestions below.

-- Butter and Parmesan - toss them in melted butter, salt, pepper, and grated Parmesan.
+- Butter and Parmesan - toss them in melted butter, kosher salt, black pepper, and grated Parmesan.